The Chalfonte Hotel

 The Chalfonte Hotel is a hotel in Cape May, New Jersey.
 The National Park Service described it as the "Oldest and most ornate large hotel in Cape May".
 It is the oldest facility in the city to continually operate as a lodging facility.
 It is a contributing property in the Cape May Historic District, which was added to the National Register of Historic Places on December 29, 1970.

 History

 Henry Sawyer built the hotel, which was built from 1875-1876, and opened as a boarding house.

+The Philadelphia Phillies held spring training in Cape May in 1888, 1891, and 1898.
+In 1888 the Phillies stayed at the Chalfonte Hotel and practiced and played games games at the Cape May Athletic Park behind the hotel between Sewell and Benton Streets.
+The Phillies returned to Cape May in 1891 and 1898 but stayed at the Aldine Hotel on Decatur Street below Washington.

 Anne de Luc owned the hotel until 2008, when she sold it to Robert Mullock.

 Helen Dickerson, worked at the Chalfonte for 77 years, becoming the director of the hotel's kitchen and with her work ending with her death.
 Her daughter Lucille Thompson worked there for at least 80 years, since about 1936, also heading the kitchen.
 The hotel celebrated Lucille's 80th anniversary of working there.